-Please note a "C" grade will not be applied as credit for any required courses.
+Please note a C or below grade will not be applied as credit for any required courses.

-Thesis and Project Option
+Thesis Option

-THESIS: Students interested in pursuing the Thesis option are encouraged to discuss possible research opportunities with faculty during their first year in the program.
-Students must identify a Thesis Chair from DHD to assist them in developing and conducting an independent research project.
+Students interested in pursuing the Thesis option are encouraged to discuss possible research opportunities with faculty during their first year in the program.
+Students must identify a Thesis Chair from DHD Faculty to assist them in developing and conducting an independent research project.
 Working with your Chair, identify and nominate at least two additional members for your Committee.
 A Committee Recommendation Form must be submitted to the Graduate College; the Dean of the Graduate College formally appoints the Thesis Committee.
-The committee consists of at least three (3) members, of whom at least one (1) is a UIC Graduate Faculty with full membership, and one (1) of whom is the student's Thesis Chair.
+The committee consists of at least three (3) members, of whom at least one (1) is a UIC Graduate Faculty with full membership, one (1) of whom is the student's Thesis Chair; and at least one (1) committee member must have their home department in DHD.
 One member may be from outside of DHD.
-The role of Committee members is to: (1) assist the student in the development of the research, (2) conduct a final thesis exam, and (3) review and accept the final written thesis.
+The role of Committee members is to: 1) assist the student in the development of the research; 2) conduct a final thesis exam; and 3) review and accept the final written thesis.

-Detailed guidelines for the preparation of thesis which meet the Graduate College's technical specifications are contained in the document Graduate College Thesis Manual.
+Detailed guidelines for the preparation of thesis which meet the Graduate College's technical specifications are contained in the document Graduate College Thesis Manual (hyperlink) (https://grad.uic.edu/academic-support/thesis/).
 Students are urged to familiarize themselves with its contents.
+The format, as well as content, is the responsibility of the student.
+The thesis manual should be used as a guide for format.